 How is a root canal performed?

-Dr. Saade will anesthetize your tooth to eliminate discomfort.
+The Dentist will anesthetize your tooth to eliminate discomfort.
 The injured and/or diseased pulp is removed and the root canal system is thoroughly cleaned and sealed.
 This treatment may be completed in one or more visits depending on the treatment required.
 Success for this type of treatment ranges from 60 to 100 percent depending upon the severity of disease.
 If your tooth is not amenable to endodontic treatment or the chance of healing is unfavorable, you will be informed at the time of consultation or when a complication becomes evident during or after treatment.

 What happens after treatment?